telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/batch-editable-grid.md

 # Use Sortable with Grid in Incell Editing Mode

-The example below demonstrates how to use the Kendo UI Sortable widget with a Kendo UI Grid in incell editable mode.
+The example below demonstrates how to use the Kendo UI Sortable widget with a Kendo UI Grid in its incell editable mode.

 The main milestones of the approach are:

-* the standard HTML inputs that are used as editors should have `data-value-update="input"` attribute.
+* The standard HTML inputs that are used as editors should have a `data-value-update="input"` attribute.
 If this attribute is not attached to the HTML element, the Grid will not update its data.

+###### Example

        var textEditor = function (container, options) {
          $('<input data-value-update="input" data-bind="value:' + options.field + '"/>')
            .appendTo(container);
        };

-* if a KendoUI widget is used as editor, its `change` event should be manually triggered at the `edit` event of the Grid widget.
+* If a Kendo UI widget is used as an editor, its `change` event should be manually triggered at the `edit` event of the Grid widget.

+###### Example

        //Kendo UI widget used as editor
        var numericEditor = function (container, options) {